Joel-K-Muraguri/heri/README.md

 ## Setup Project

-You will be required to generate an API Key to be used in making the network calls.
+You will be required to have an API Key to be used in making the network calls.
 Visit the website and have a look at it's documentation.
 - [TMDB API](https://www.themoviedb.org/documentation/api)
   > Movie Database